-Before the footsteps of early settlers, herds of elk, white-tailed deer, and even woodland bison roamed the forests and meadows.
+Before the footsteps of early settlers, herds of elk, white-tailed deer roamed the forests and meadows.
 Streams teemed with fish and fur-bearing animals, such as mink, fox, and beaver.
 In the rock crevices, cougars and wolves made their dens and hunted beneath old growth stands of hemlock, white pine, and oak.

-During the early to mid-1700s, the Shawnee inhabited villages along the banks of the Ohio River.
-The Delaware, also known as Lenape, moved into western Pennsylvania after being pushed westward by settlers in the expanding east.
-An American Indian trail became today’s PA 168 following the western boundary of the park.
+In the early to mid-1700s, the Shawnee inhabited villages along the banks of the Ohio River.
+The Lenape moved into western Pennsylvania after being pushed westward by settlers in the expanding east.
+An Indigenous trail became today’s PA 168 following the western boundary of the park.

-During exploration of the Ohio Valley, the French contended that the explorer of a river was entitled to all lands watered by its tributaries.
+During exploration of the Ohio Valley, the French claimed the explorer of a river was entitled to all lands watered by its tributaries.
 They defended their claim to the Ohio River region by their discovery of the Mississippi River in the late 1680s.
-The English insisted that the various independent American Indian nations owned the lands.
+The English insisted the various independent Indigenous nations owned the lands.

-The English had strong alliances with the American Indians and these tribes and lands were under the protection of the British Crown.
-The rivalry between the two countries eventually sparked the French and Indian War from 1754-1763.
+The English had strong alliances with local Indigenous tribes and their lands were protected by the British Crown.
+The rivalry between the two countries eventually sparked the French and Indian War from 1754–1763.

-With defeat of the French and later defeat of the American Indians during Pontiac’s Rebellion of 1763, the lands south of the Ohio River became relatively free of conflict.
-Settlers began homesteading in this area during the early 1770s.
-Levi Dungan became the first settler in what became Beaver County.
+With defeat of the French and their allies, European settlers began homesteading in the lands south of the Ohio River.
+Levi Dungan was the first settler in what became Beaver County.
 He claimed 1,000 acres within present day Raccoon Creek State Park and established his homestead at the head of Kings Creek in 1772.